baile035/chenz_CV/_pages/about.md

 <p align="justify">
-His current research interests include array signal processing, Integrated radar and communication, channel estimation, UAV communications and 5G/6G networks.
-He has served as Technical Program Committee (TPC) Co-chair/member and Session Chair for a number of conferences.
+He has served as Technical Program Committee (TPC) Co-chair/Session Chair for a number of conferences.
 He was the Exemplary Reviewer of several IEEE journals.
-He was a co-recipient of EAI AICON 2021, ICICSP 2022, ICICSP2023 Best Paper Awards.
-He is currently serving as an Editor for Wireless Communications and Mobile Computing.
+He was a co-recipient of EAI AICON 2021, IEEE ICICSP 2022, IEEE ICCC 2023, ICICSP 2023, ISCIP 2024 and ICCIA 2024 Best Paper Awards.
+He has also on the editorial board of several international journals., including Digital Communications and Networks, Elsevier Signal Processing, and IEEE Open Journal of the Communications Society.
 </p>